All blog posts

 • Have your employees bring their own reusable bottle or coffee mug to the office.

 • If this is not an option, you must list the surcharge separately on the receipt.
-Specific amounts can always be found on the Chamber of Commerce website, but here is already a guideline.
+Specific amounts can always be found on the website of the KVK, but here is already a guideline.

 Exactly what type of packaging does this apply to?